Building for the Future?

 While almost every business – from start-ups to established organisations – will have short-, medium- and long-term goals, if you’re serious about adding solid future value to your estate agency, Land & New Homes is worth the investment.
 Here’s why…

 The estate agency sector has a long, rich history of mergers and acquisitions.
 Big brands tend to target successful challenger businesses before they become a commercial threat, enabling rapid scalability and ensuring a decent payday for the smaller partner.
 It’s often a win/win scenario.

-Kevin Ellis of the Land and New Homes Network elaborates: “In the last year, a number of businesses have been acquired including Greene & Co and Preston Bennett by Countrywide, and Roberts Newby and Edwards Elliot by Strutt Parker.
+Kevin Ellis of the Land and New Homes Network elaborates: “In the last few years, a number of businesses have been acquired including Greene & Co and Preston Bennett by Countrywide, and Roberts Newby and Edwards Elliot by Strutt Parker.
 The common denominator is a strong Land & New Homes offering.”

 “There’s no doubt that up-and-coming estate agencies with profitable L&NH departments – or even just a growing reputation for this line of work – are clearly seen as a valuable proposition by some of the larger firms looking to expand or merge.”
 Why?
 One of the key incentives of buying a L&NH business is the visibility of future house sales, with robust terms and conditions already in place.
 And it’s no coincidence that new homes are highly sought-after by Buy to Let investors – which is great for fostering a successful lettings business.

 Land & New Homes Network members are provided with all the expertise they need to get a new operation off the ground (or reinvigorate an existing business).